-The 2022 budget request for salaries and benefits is estimated at \$239.3 million, a \$1.5 million decrease from the 2021 level.
-Included within this total are merit and locality increases consistent with the CBA (approximately \$5.6 million), the full-year cost impact of new positions (approximately \$880,000), and associated increases in benefits for all employees (approximately \$1.8 million), all of which is offset by an adjustment that reflects the NCUA's expected return to historic vacancy rates in 2022 (-\$10.2 million).
+The 2022 budget request for salaries and benefits is estimated at \$249.4 million, a \$8.5 million increase from the 2021 level, which accounts for merit and locality increases consistent with the CBA (approximately \$5.6 million), the full-year cost impact of new positions (approximately \$1.0 million), and associated increases in benefits for all employees (approximately \$1.9 million).
 The assumptions used for compensation-related adjustments are based on the CBA currently in force.